Simon Poulsen: Senior team

 Following the World Cup tournament, Poulsen was called up to the national team two months later and started against Germany on 11 August 2010, only to suffer an injury and was substituted in the 28th minute, as the national team drew 2–2.
-It wasn't until on 1 February 2011 when he was called up to the national team once again.
+On 1 February 2011, he was called up to the national team once again.
 Poulsen was featured against England on 9 February 2011 and was at fault for conceding an equalising, leading him to be substituted at half time, as Denmark lost 2–1.
 Despite this, he was later featured three more matches in the UEFA Euro 2012 qualifying, helping Denmark qualify for the UEFA Euro 2012 after coming on as a 76th-minute substitute to help the national side beat 2–1 Portugal on 11 October 2011.
 In May 2012, Poulsen was inducted in the final squad for Euro 2012.
 He started in the tournament against Netherlands on 9 June 2012 and set up a goal for Michael Krohn-Dehli, who scored the only goal of the game to help Denmark win 1–0.
 After the match, Ekstrabladet said about his performance, saying: "If you can talk about revenge from the World Cup two years ago, he got it.
 He's only grown a few levels.
 Tactically and playfully, it's great to see how unimpressed he goes to work.
 The robe was most often shut down.
 In the first half he was the Dane with the most passes."
-He then featured two more matches in the tournament for the national team, playing in the left–back position against Portugal and Germany, as they were eliminated in the Group Stage.
+He then featured two more matches in the tournament for the national team, playing in the left–back position against Portugal and Germany, as they were eliminated in the group stage.

 Following the end of the UEFA Euro 2012 tournament, Poulsen didn't get a call–up from Denmark until on 12 March 2013.
 He made his first appearance in nine months against Czech Republic on 22 March 2013 and started the whole game to help the national team keep a clean sheet, in a 3–0 win.
 After the match, Ekstrabladet said about his performance: "Hesitant and insecure in most interventions.
 Seemed clearly rusty and the lack of combat training could be seen in both the interventions and the duels."
 This led Manager Olsen to defend his performance, saying: "Simon played a really good match as a team player.
 Everyone makes small mistakes.
 So do those who played a great match, but those mistakes are sometimes not noticed.
 I think that many have a wrong approach to Simon Poulsen.
 Every time he has made just a small mistake, he has played a bad match."
 Poulsen went on to make three more appearances by the end of the year, two of which were qualifying matches, as Denmark failed to qualify for the FIFA World Cup.